geek-cookbook/geek-cookbook/manuscript/recipies/wekan.md

 There's a [video](https://www.youtube.com/watch?v=N3iMLwCNOro) of the developer showing off the app, as well as a f[unctional demo](https://wekan.indie.host/b/t2YaGmyXgNkppcFBq/wekan-fork-roadmap).

 !!! note
-    For added privacy, this design secures wekan behind an [oauth2 proxy](/reference/oauth_proxy/), so that in order to gain access to the wekan UI at all, oauth2 authentication (to GitHub, GitLab, Google, etc) must have already occured.
+    For added privacy, this design secures wekan behind an [oauth2 proxy](/reference/oauth_proxy/), so that in order to gain access to the wekan UI at all, oauth2 authentication (_to GitHub, GitLab, Google, etc_) must have already occurred.

 ## Ingredients